bpetrikovics/teamspeak3-music-control/README.md

 * MojoBot.conf.dist: this is the one you need to really customize, and set paths, what address to listen on, what port the web UI will be accessible from the outsde (in case of using a reverse proxy), what TS server to connect to and which playlist should be played when the bot starts
 * templates/player.html.ep.dist: most likely you don't need any change, unless you want to alter the HTML, the help text etc.

+## Security

+Please be aware that what you're doing is generally insecure: you're exposing functionality to the Internet.
+Therefore you should make efforts to mitigate the risks:

-I also strongly suggest to put the web UI behind a reverse web proxy.
+I strongly suggest to put the web UI behind a reverse web proxy.
 I'm using nginx with the below settings, listening on port 7000 on the server's public interface:

     upstream mojo {
         server 127.0.0.1:8080;